Corex.Toast (Corex v0.1.0-alpha.33)

 Attributes

-• placement (:string) - Defaults to "bottom-end".
+• placement (:string) - Where toasts appear on screen.
+Defaults to "bottom-end".
 Must be one of "top-start", "top", "top-end", "bottom-start", "bottom", or "bottom-end".

-• overlap (:boolean) - Defaults to true.
+• overlap (:boolean) - Whether toasts can overlap.
+Defaults to true.

-• max (:integer) - Defaults to 5.
+• max (:integer) - Maximum number of visible toasts.
+Defaults to 5.

-• gap (:integer) - Defaults to nil.
+• gap (:integer) - Gap between toasts in pixels.
+Defaults to nil.

-• offset (:string) - Defaults to nil.
+• offset (:string) - Offset from viewport edge.
+Defaults to nil.

-• pause_on_page_idle (:boolean) - Defaults to false.
+• pause_on_page_idle (:boolean) - Pause duration when page is idle.
+Defaults to false.

-• flash (:map) - the map of flash messages to display as toasts.
+• flash (:map) - The map of flash messages to display as toasts.
 Defaults to %{}.

 • flash_info (Corex.Flash.Info) - configuration for info flash messages (Corex.Flash.Info struct).